Effective Home Remedies For Anal Fissure

 Here are examples of foods with high fibre content.

-Anal fissures can be prevented by eating lots of fibre, drinking more water and exercising regularly.
 Most cases of anal fissures arise due to chronic constipation.
-These steps will relieve constipation and improve digestion.
-Wiping gently after every time you use the toilet is also a good practice that can help you prevent anal fissures.1
+The chances of anal fissure may be reduced by eating a lot of fibre, drinking more water and exercising regularly to relieve constipation and improve digestion.
+Wiping gently every time you use the toilet is also a good practice that can help you avoid anal fissures.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.